Skip to Content

 The engine platform for the WR450F has changed over the years, with one major change in 2016, but it's always been reliable and produces good power.

-From 1999 (WR400) until 2015, Yamaha made the same basic 5-valve engine with some minor updates throughout the years to make it more reliable while producing more power.
+From 1999 (WR400) until 2015, Yamaha made the same basic 5-valve engine with some updates throughout the years to make it more reliable while producing more power.

 2008 Yamaha WR450F 4-stroke liquid-cooled trail bike